ROBERT J. BARRACLOUGH INTERNSHIP PROGRAM: Educating the students of today to become the leaders of tomorrow.

 Your pledge of $1,000 to the Robert J. Barraclough Internship Program would have a significant positive impact on the mission of CFSI and the fire service in general.
 Each intern will gain a tremendous amount of knowledge on a broad spectrum of federal issues -- knowledge about public safety that they will carry with them throughout their professional career.

 In gratitude for the contributions to this program, CFSI will make sure that all supporters are properly acknowledged.
-We will recognize them in this section of our website and at the annual National Fire and Emergency Services Dinner (link to dinner section), attended by 2,000 local, state and national fire service leaders.
+We will recognize them in this section of our website and at the annual National Fire and Emergency Services Dinner, attended by 2,000 local, state and national fire service leaders.
 A special section in the commemorative dinner program will be reserved for acknowledgements.

-Please contact us a 202-371-1277 if you have any questions about our internship program and how your support will help us to advance our mission in Washington, DC for many years to come.
+Please contact us at 202-371-1277 if you have any questions about our internship program and how your support will help us to advance our mission in Washington, DC for many years to come.